weisJ/auto-dark-mode/README.md

 the theme used for each mode can be customized.
 This plugin currently works for Windows and macOS.

+Linux support is both limited and experimental.
+At the moment, the only Linux desktop environment supported by this plugin is Gnome.

 By default, the following themes are used:

 | Mode          | Theme         |